IceYuanyyy/IceYuanyyy/README.md

 - 🤖 Interested in **Machine Learning / Deep Learning**
 - 📚 Currently preparing for **2027 postgraduate entrance exam**
 - 🌱 Believe in long-term growth & continuous delivery
+- 🎯 Dream Target:From SDTBU to WUT — one disciplined step at a time

 ---